 With the text selected, choose a suitable font from the pull-down menu on the left.
 Nimbus Roman No9 L is a good freely available font with the wide serifs needed for the logo.
 If you do not have this font installed on your system, you can choose a similar font such as Times or Times New Roman.
-Select the Bold style by clicking on the Bold ( ) icon in the bar, and set the Font size to 144.
+Select the Bold style from the drop-down Style menu, bar, and set the Font size to 108 pt (144 px).
 The changes to the text are shown immediately.

 Finally, center the text near the bottom of the drawing by using the Select Tool and dragging the text down.